Zotata-Analytics/Death_Rates_Scotland/README.md

 The dashboard can be found and interacted with via this link to the Tableau Public website where it is published:

 ## https://public.tableau.com/app/profile/zoe.raffan/viz/StandardisedDeathRatesinScotland/Home

+Additionally, screenshots can be found within the folder "screenshots" in this repository.